sthagen/foran/README.md

 ## Primary Source repository

-The primary source of `foran` lives somewhere on a mountain in Central Switzerland.
+The main source of `foran` is on a mountain in central Switzerland.
-But, we use decentralized version control (git), so any clone can become the source to everyone's benefit, no central only code.
+We use distributed version control (git).
+No central hub.
+Each clone can become a new source for the benefit of all.
-Anyway, the preferred public clones of `foran` are:
+The preferred public clones of `foran` are:

 * [on codeberg](https://codeberg.org/sthagen/foran) - a democratic community-driven, non-profit software development platform operated by Codeberg e.V.
 * [at sourcehut](https://git.sr.ht/~sthagen/foran) - a collection of tools useful for software development.